openedx/enterprise-access/docs/decisions/0006-api-specification-for-enterprise-mfes.rst

 fulfilled) and/or which subsidy access policy should be used to redeem the course when a learner clicks the "Enroll" button.

+At a high level, this API endpoint works by iterating over all subsidy access policies associated with the enterprise customer for the specified learner to understand which subsidy access policies are indeed redeemable.
+It does this by calling the `can_redeem` API endpoint in `enterprise-subsidy` for each active subsidy access policy.
+In the event multiple subsidy access policies are found, this API endpoint chooses the preferred subsidy basked on our business rules.

 This API endpoint differs from the one spec'd in the 0003 Initial API Specification in that it makes a decision of which single subsidy access policy should be redeemed for a given course in the event a learner has multiple redeemable subsidy access policies.
 The API endpoint that's already spec'd returns a